codefenix-ConChaos/WxCenter/README.md

 ## Instructions:

- 1. Extract the contents of wxcenter.zip to /sbbs/xtrn/wxcenter
+ 1. Extract the contents of the ZIP file to /sbbs/xtrn/wxcenter

  2. Add to SCFG -> External Programs-> Online Programs (Doors):